 Get your dad cooking with the Coleman Hyperflame Fyre Cadet Camping Stove here.

 Walking, hiking and maybe even running are things your dad likely does when he’s out there in the world living his best outdoorsy life.

 If he’s picked himself up some el cheapo boots from the local department store, give him the gift of non-blistered life by grabbing a pair of quality North Face hiking boots.

 The Hedghog offers waterproof protection but is still breathable, and has a steel-toe cap in case he kicks a rock really hard while traversing the world.
 It’s also equipped to handle some pretty cold weather so, paired with the waterproof protection, you can rest easy knowing your dad won’t get frostbite.

-Usually, the simpler the item, easier it is to forget so if you can some essentials in the one place, it’s going to make packing less overwhelming.
-Great tools like this 4-in-1 pocket tool on Catch allowing you to eat, cut and open bottles all in the one spot.
+Usually, the simpler the item, the easier it is to forget so if you can some essentials in one place, it’s going to make packing less overwhelming.
+Great tools like this 4-in-1 pocket tool allow you to eat, cut and open bottles all in one spot.

 And, it’s in camo so you know it means business.